-Evergreen is committed to sustainable recreation, trail maintenance, advocacy, education and trail building and we are an important partner with public land managers, contributing over 12,000 hours of volunteer labor in the past year alone.
+Evergreen Mountain Bike Alliance, a 501(c)(3) nonprofit, is the nation's largest statewide mountain bike association, representing thousands of riders through eight regional chapters.
+Evergreen is committed to sustainable recreation, trail maintenance, advocacy, education, volunteerism and trail building.
+We are an important partner with public land managers, contributing over 29,000 hours of trail work per year.

 To create, maintain, and protect sustainable mountain biking opportunities in Washington.

-- Working with landowners and land managers to create and ensure access to trails.
+- Working with landowners and land managers to create and ensure access to trails

-- Donating thousands of trail building and trail maintenance hours to make sure we always have stellar trails open to ride.
+- Donating thousands of trail building and trail maintenance hours to make sure we always have stellar trails open to ride

-- Educating mountain bikers through rider skills classes and trail building clinics so we can grow our voice and power to get more done.
+- Educating mountain bikers through rider skills classes and trail building clinics so we can grow our voice and power to get more done

 In 1988 several mountain bicyclists joined together in response to trail closures that were rapidly occurring in the Northwest.
 This group, originally called Concerned Off Road Bicyclists Association (CORBA), officially incorporated with Washington State as a non-profit in April 1989.
 By the spring of 1990 another mountain bike group had formed, the Backcountry Bicycle Trails Club (BBTC), which was also working on mountain bike access issues.
 By June 1990 these two groups merged and adopted the latter name.
 In 2008 BBTC was renamed Evergreen Mountain Bike Alliance.

 Originally oriented towards political advocacy, the organization expanded over the years to include education and recreation opportunities.
-Thousands of riders have acquired trail maintenance skills, responsible riding techniques, and trail safety knowledge through the trailwork parties, classes, communications, and group rides offered year-round.
+Thousands of riders have acquired trail maintenance skills, responsible riding techniques, and trail safety knowledge through the trailwork parties, classes, communications and group rides offered year-round.